Narcissistic personality disorder: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis

 NPD is one of the least studied personality disorders.
 It appears to be prevalent, highly comorbid with other psychiatric disorders, and associated with significant psychosocial disability.
 NPD is difficult to treat, and can complicate the treatment of co-occurring disorders.

 The epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis of NPD are reviewed here.
 Treatment of narcissistic personality disorder is described separately.
 The epidemiology, clinical manifestations, assessment, and diagnosis of other personality disorders are also described separately.
-(See "Treatment of narcissistic personality disorder" and "Personality disorders" and "Borderline personality disorder: Epidemiology, clinical features, course, assessment, diagnosis, and differential diagnosis" and "Antisocial personality disorder: Epidemiology, clinical manifestations, course and diagnosis".)
+(See "Treatment of narcissistic personality disorder" and "Personality disorders" and "Borderline personality disorder: Epidemiology, clinical features, course, assessment, and diagnosis" and "Antisocial personality disorder: Epidemiology, clinical manifestations, course and diagnosis".)

 The prevalence and sociodemographic features of narcissistic personality disorder (NPD) are poorly defined, in part because of evolving diagnostic criteria.